kailash-manasarovar/statement/docs/timeline/2026/may.md

 ![What do you want exactly now](../../content/images/worm-officially-turned.png)

 - I love this!
+- Update: I'm told that criminal gangs will be pleased to confirm this was nothing to do with them at all and that I was mistaken, on purpose, so that I'd continue to think I was being stalked by Adams et al.

 ## Dénia team in France

+- This was quite ridiculous actually, and I'm certain the participants will confirm.
-- Honestly, I think this must have been another game to keep me thinking the criminals in Dénia were still very active.
+- It was another game to keep me thinking the criminals in Dénia were still very active.
 - Just like with [Ugly](../2024/august.md#ugly) popping up on my X feed all those years ago, then popping up in real life in Cauterets a few days later, a similar thing has happened yet again.
 - My other `JackChardwood` Facebook account - since the big one I was using was shut down by the pedo-protectors not so long ago - remains infested with criminal-gang hacks.
 - You can tell because all the stories have horror pictures in them, and they seem to be using fake groups - particularly those related to Anne Frank - to discuss who they're going to drop in it, just like they did with Ugly, when the time comes.
 - Anyway.
 - I realize the internet is the Wild West, and if you're hacked at all you can be hacked by everyone.
 - There doesn't seem to be any way to block every Tom, Dick, and Harry getting in if one group is already in.
-- A couple of weeks ago, an account popped up with a friend request with a man's photo on it.
+- A couple of weeks ago, an account popped up with a friend request with a man's photo on it and he's called Anthony.
 - It was a repeat too, i.e. I had seen the man's face on Facebook in another context not long before.
 - I have never consciously seen this man's face before and I do not recognize him.
 - I made a note of this on the account photo, also mentioning that he somehow reminded me of the gardener at Cami Llavador, someone Lorraine knew very well (had gone to school with I believe).